davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/georgia/georgia.md

   - Tennessee
-down the atlantic coast: Florida not to be confused with: Georgia (country)
+down the atlantic coast: Florida not to be confused with: Georgia (country) state of:
-type: state
+  - Southeastern United States
+  - United States
 up the atlantic coast: South Carolina
 tags:
   - state
-  - Southeastern United States
-  - United States
 ---